^

 • Distrust of others.

-• Irresponsible and overly emotional parenting style, which leads to mental disorders in children.
+• An irresponsible and overly emotional parenting style that leads to mental disorders in children.

 • Increased anxiety.